luetkemj/jsrlt/tutorial/part8.md

 }
 ```

-Up to now an entities have only supported a single component of any given type.
+Up to now our entities have only supported a single component of any given type.
 The line `static allowMultiple = true;` tells Geotic we want to allow multiple components of this type on an entity.
 Each `Effect` or `ActiveEffect` contains two properties - a component name and a delta.
 This will allow us to easily create potions that effect different components on en entity like health and or power.
 We can also play with the delta (the net change in the component value) to create a health potion with a delta of 5 or a poison with a delta of -5.

 But before we get ahead of ourselves let's register our new components in `./src/state/ecs.js`: